Healing of the centurion's servant: Origins

 The basic problem is the difference between the two accounts.
 Since Luke does not say that the centurion himself came to Christ, but only sent to Him, first Jews, and then his friends.
 St. John Chrysostom, Theophylact of Ohrid, and Euthymius, all hold that these events in Luke happened first and then last of all the centurion came to Christ.
 He did this "either for the sake of doing Him honour, or because of the urgency of the disease, and the imminent peril of death."
 St. Augustine and Bede are of the opinion that the centurion never came to Jesus but only came in the sense of sending his friends as emissaries.

-Use in the liturgy

-The statements made by the centurion are used in the Prayer of Humble Access contained in many Anglican, Methodist, Presbyterian, and other Christian Eucharist liturgies.
-His statements are also used as part of the Communion rite in the Roman Rite of the Catholic Church.